The Citi Simplicity® Card has no rewards or benefits, but it can seriously help those trying to get out of debt

 Other credit cards similar to the Citi Simplicity

-There’s one other credit card that currently offers a longer introductory rate.
+There’s one other credit card that currently offers an introductory rate that’s similarly long, though not quite as good.
 The U.S. Bank Visa® Platinum Card comes with a 0% APR on both purchases and balance transfers for a full 20 billing cycles (a billing cycle is typically about a month long).
 The APR then rises to a variable 14.49% to 24.49% after the introductory offer expires.

 Like the Citi Simplicity, the U.S. Bank Visa Platinum doesn’t offer any rewards or much in the way of travel perks, but it does have one other advantage: cell phone protection.
 When you pay your monthly cell phone bill with the card, you’ll have up to $600 in coverage per claim if your cell phone is damaged or stolen, with a $25 deductible and a maximum of two claims per 12-month period.